Lysine: benefits, dosage, contraindications

 Herpes ✪✪✪✪✪

-Several clinical studies have demonstrated that oral administration of lysine monohydrochloride at doses between 1,000 and 1,248 mg per day or 1,000 mg three times a day reduces the recurrence of herpes labialis infections compared to a placebo.
-These results suggest that lysine could be an effective treatment for preventing herpes labialis outbreaks.
+Several clinical studies have shown that oral intake of lysine monohydrochloride at doses between 1,000 and 1,248 mg per day, or 1,000 mg three times a day, reduces the recurrence of herpes labialis infections compared with placebo.
+These results suggest that lysine could be an effective treatment to prevent outbreaks of herpes labialis (cold sores).

 Posologie